joachimschaaf/dockerdemo/README.md

 *Q: how to search for Docker images?
 How to get a specific version?*

-To access our private Docker hub (or registry), a login is required:
+To access our private Docker hub (or registry), a 21eecdfb4a54login is required:

     docker login hub.1worldsync.de